-Regular financial oversight is maintained through these meetings as well as through the sharing of monthly management accounts, termly internal scrutiny visits by an external provider and regular discussions between the School Business Manager and key trustees.
-During the year to 31 August 2022, the trustee Stephen Lester, a qualified Schools Resource Management Advisor, has worked closely with the School Business Manager in relation to the school finances, with particular focus on the works funded by the Conditional Improvement Fund grant and the budget setting process.
+Regular financial oversight is maintained through these meetings as well as through the sharing of monthly management accounts, termly internal scrutiny visits and regular discussions between the School Business Manager and key trustees.
+The Board includes members with experience of financial oversight, including a qualified Schools Resource Management.